Life University Admission RequirementsMarietta, Georgia

 |Admission Standards||Extremely Easy|

-Can I get into Life University?
-The school has a 69% acceptance rate.
-Last year, 206 out of 299 applicants were admitted making Life University a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 72 percent.
+How hard is it to get into Life University and can I get accepted?
+The school has a 94% acceptance rate ranking it #50 in Georgia for lowest rate of acceptance.
+Last year, 294 out of 314 applicants were admitted making Life University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 79 percent.
 Life University typically accepts and attracts "B-" average high school students.
-Of those applicants who were admitted, 56% enrolled.
+Of those applicants who were admitted, 61% enrolled.
 With over half of admitted students enrolling, acceptance by Life University is a prized outcome for many students.

 |SAT Test||25th Percentile Score|